zencart/documentation/content/dev/code/Modules/shipping_modules.md

 MODULE_SHIPPING_`MYSHIPPING`_SORT_ORDER | Identifies the sort-order to be used when displaying the currently-enabled shipping modules.

 ### Tips & Tricks
-Procedurally, all configuration options for a shipping module names `myshipping` should be named MODULE_SHIPPING_`MYSHIPPING`_*, as should all language constants for the module, to ensure uniqueness of those constants.
+Procedurally, all configuration options for a shipping module names `myshipping` should be named `MODULE_SHIPPING_`MYSHIPPING`_*`, as should all language constants for the module, to ensure uniqueness of those constants.

 ### Troubleshooting
-Since the admin-level processing by *Modules->Shipping* loads all `.php` modules present in the `/includes/modules/shipping` folder, make sure that any backup files in that directory have the `.php` extension renamed to something like `.php~` or errors will result during the admin loading.
+Since the admin-level processing by *Modules > Shipping* loads all `.php` modules present in the `/includes/modules/shipping` folder, make sure that any backup files in that directory have the `.php` extension renamed to something like `.php~` or errors will result during the admin loading.